opendata-swiss/ogd-handbook-wiki/handbook/opendata-swiss.de.md

 ## What is the DCAT-AP for Switzerland format?

+<a href="/de/library/ch-dcat-ap" class="btn btn-default" role="button">DCAT-AP for Switzerland</a>

 The ‹Open Government Data› project organisation have worked out a joint solution for standardising on metadata publishing.
-See [documentation in the library](/en/library/ch-dcat-ap) for full details:
+See [documentation in the library](/de/library/ch-dcat-ap) for full details.

-<a href="/en/library/ch-dcat-ap" class="btn btn-default" role="button">DCAT-AP for Switzerland</a>